 Best Practices for setting up Lightburn to control Multiple Thunder Laser Machines

-This article covers the best practices for using multiple machines with Lightburn
+This article covers the best practices for using multiple machines with Lightburn.
+There are many ways to do this from Basic to Advanced and is based off the user preferences and needs.

 Recommendations and Reference: